vulp3cula/hackers-grimoire/linux-basics.md

 ```
 xtightvncviewer 127.0.0.1:5901
 ```
-Recall that the earlier command already instructed SSH to forward any connections from your machine's local port `5901` to `127.0.0.1:5901` so this is how you can access the VNC service as if you were on the same server.
+So the first command instructs SSH to forward any connections from your machine's local port `5901` to `127.0.0.1:5901` on the remote host.
+Because of this tunnel, the second command lets you connect VNC service as if you were on the same server.

 ### Bypassing restricted shells